Kansas City Public Service Company

 Kansas City acquired 184 PCC streetcars after 1941, but streetcar operations ceased in June 1957.
 Over the history of streetcar operations, there were 25 streetcar routes in Kansas City operating on 318 miles of track.
 Twenty-nine of the PCC cars were later acquired by the Toronto Transit Commission.
 One car was returned to Kansas City in 2006 and restored as KCPS 551 after serving in Toronto (ex-TTC 4752) and San Francisco (ex Muni 1190).
 It was placed on static display initially at Kansas City Union Station and later in 2017 at River Market.

-One of the most famous routes, "The Country Club Line", still had rail until the 1990s when it became a hike/bike recreation trail.
-Other segments of streetcar line could still be found around the city in 2013.
+One of the most famous routes, The Country Club Line, had rail until the 1990s when it became a hike and bike recreation trail.